mrkem598/dyno_data/README.md

 * Yijia Chen

 ***
-# Background
+# Background & Objectives from the Data Analysis
 ***
 In DC, there are  buildings that are rent-stabilized and not, where in the first one rent cannot be raised beyond certain limits.
+To look into historic RENT stabilization data to gain insight that can be used to improve rent situation.
-In this project we are going to answer the following research questions in DC:
+• Determine the best inspector resource allocation in an effective and efficient mannerIn this project we are going to answer the following research questions in DC:
-  * Comparing two bedrooms and one bedrooms in a geographic location.
+  * Develop a models that compare two bedrooms and one bedrooms in a geographic location.
   * We also created a horizontal bar graph using tabula the data consisting of price of bedroom with different facilities.

 ***